Skip to product information

 Tom Phillips wrote in his book "Africa, the Art of a Continent" page 407, about the well-known version of this famous sculpture, which is obviously Ife related.

 "This is without doubt the supreme masterpiece of the Ife smiths´art.
-Its proportions are naturalistic, whereas normally the head quarter or more of the height of the figure.
-The limbs and usually the torso are generally no more than cylinders, but here legs and remaining parts of the arms are very Ifelike.
+Its proportions are naturalistic, whereas normally a quarter or more of the height of the figure.
+The limbs and usually the torso are generally no more than cylinders, but here, the legs and remaining parts of the arms are very Ifelike.
 The figure wears a wrapper that is overlain with a net of beads.
 On the left hip, a sash is tied around a folded cloth, perhaps the concerns of the wrappers.
 (There is a similar hip ornament in terracotta form a life-size figure from the Iwinrin Grove).
-Originally the right foot may have projected below the level of the base, which prompted Willim Fagg to suggest that it might have been intended to sit on a round stone throne (as cat.
+Originally the right foot may have projected below the level of the base, which prompted William Fagg to suggest that it might have been intended to sit on a round stone throne (as cat.
 5.66)...

-Until recently this piece was kept in a shrine in the Nupe village of Tada on the river Niger 192 km north of Ife, where the villagers took it down the river every Friday and scrubbed it with river gravel to ensure the fertility of their wives and of the fish on which they live.
+Until recently this piece was kept in a shrine in the Nupe village of Tada on the river Niger 192 km north of Ife, where the villagers took it down the river every Friday and scrubbed it with river gravel to ensure the fertility of their wives and of the fish on which they live..
 This accounts for its smoothed appearance, Bernard Faggpersuaded the villagers that they were destroying the sculpture and with it the fertility they were trying to promote...

 s.
 Tom Phillips, Africa Art, the Art of a Continent, page 407